*Please note that these are the 2022 rules, which will be updated for the 2023 competition shortly*

-- A recent hi-resolution photograph of yourself suitable for inclusion in the programme.
+- A recent hi-resolution photograph of themselves suitable for inclusion in the programme.

-- A detailed C.V. of your musical career under the given headings provided in the application form:-
+- A detailed C.V. of their musical career under the given headings provided in the application form:-

 A. MUSICAL EDUCATION, QUALIFICATIONS & PRIZES;